VijayalakshmiChidambaram/InstagramClone/README.md

 # InstagramClone
 # Project 3 - * Instagram Clone*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Instagram Clone** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **7** hours spent in total